top of page

 10 Reader Review Phrases That Might Mean Formatting Is Failing You

 You finally hit publish on your romance novel.
-You’ve poured your heart into every chapter, your characters are unforgettable, and the plot hits all the right emotional beats.
+You’ve poured your heart into every chapter.
+Your characters are unforgettable, and the plot hits all the right emotional beats.
 But then... the reviews start trickling in.
 They don’t mention typos.
 They don’t critique your story.
 And yet... there’s a lingering sense that something just didn’t click with your readers.

+It might not be your story—it might be your formatting.
 Professional formatting makes your book feel polished, immersive, and effortless to read.
-Poor formatting, on the other hand, can be a silent deal-breaker—dragging down your ratings and pushing readers away, even if they loved your characters.
+Poor formatting, on the other hand, can be a silent deal-breaker.
+It can drag down your ratings and push readers away, even if they loved your characters.

 Not sure if formatting is the issue?
 Look for these 10 subtle phrases in your reviews.
 They’re often code for “something was off,” and formatting is often the culprit.